-"Child A's mother contacted our medical negligence team in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."

-"We were happy to take on the challenge and after instructing our own tried and trusted team of medical experts, we were able to construct a compelling case.
-Because of this, the Hospital Trust and their legal team eventually saw the sense of reaching a negotiated settlement."

-### New version

-"Child A's mother contacted our Medical Negligence Solicitors in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."
+"Child A's mother contacted our Medical Negligence Lawyers in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."

 "We were happy to take on the challenge and after instructing our own tried and trusted team of medical experts, we were able to construct a compelling case.
 Because of this, the Hospital Trust and their legal team eventually saw the sense of reaching a negotiated settlement."